top of page

 Spring Self-Awareness SEL Puzzle Activity

 Understanding one’s emotions, thoughts, and values can influence behavior and actions.
 This is called self-awareness.
 If a person does not understand themselves, confusion could rain on them and others they are trying to communicate with.
-My Easter and Spring Feelings Matching PUZZLES can help students understand through matching the feeling to the corresponding face.
+My Easter Feelings Matching PUZZLES can help students understand through matching the feeling to the corresponding face.
+I've also got some St. Patrick's Day Feelings Puzzles and some Spring Feelings Puzzles.
+They all come with bonus SEL worksheets!

 To help you differentiate and use this product with different kids, I have two-piece puzzles where you match the face to the feelings word, to help work on emotional identification in others.
 I then have a more complex 3 piece puzzle, where you match the picture of the feeling face with the appropriate feeling word and a matching scenario.
 Best of all, these puzzles are self-correcting and they can be used in individual counseling sessions, in small group work, in centers, or independently for early finishers in the classroom!